oracle-livelabs/database/23cfree/sql-domains/sql-domains.md

         )
     annotations (display 'person_table');
     </copy>
+    Table created.
     ```

-    Keep in mind that we need to adjust the length of the column `P_EMAIL` to **4000** - otherwise you will receive the following error:
+    > Keep in mind that we need to adjust the length of the column `P_EMAIL` to **4000** - otherwise you will receive the following error:
     ```
     CREATE TABLE person
         ( p_id number(5),